rodrigoboni/MasterCodeInterview/README.md

     - Space complexity (Big O)
     - Efficient (lower memory usage to complete the algorithm)

-## Trade-off for good code:
+## Trade-off for good code
 - Fast algorithms usually require more memory
 - Low memory algorithms usually require more time

-## What skills interviewer is looking for:
+## What skills interviewer is looking for
 - Analytic skills - How can you think through problems and analyze things ?
 - Coding skills - Do you code well, by writing clean, simple, organized, readable code ?
 - Technical knowledge - Do you know the fundamentals of the job you're applying for ?
 - Communications skills - Does your personality match the companie's culture ?

-## Step by step through a problem:
+## Step by step through a problem
 1. When the interviewer says the question, write down the key points at the top.
    - Make sure you have all the details.
    - Show how organized you are